 Thankfully, we’ve all experienced some upsides of the pandemic.
-Mine was being introduced to the world of snowshoeing, as were a million others when looking for safe activities to enjoy during the lockdown.
+Mine was an introduction to snowshoeing, as were a million others looking for safe activities to enjoy during the lockdown.
 In fact, snowshoe equipment sales doubled during COVID, with $34M spent August-December 2020, according to Snowsports Industries of America.

 But what about when the snow is gone?
-Ever hear of sandshoeing?
+Have you ever heard of sandshoeing?
 Yeah, neither had I.

-Sandshoeing is the sport of strapping those weird racket-looking shoes on and walking around the sand for a period of time.
-Makes sense.
+Sandshoeing is the sport of strapping those weird racket-looking shoes and walking around the sand.
+It makes sense.

-I live by the beach and was searching for a new way to enjoy my favorite activity, walking, so I figured, what do I have to lose?
-Turns out only my ego and a few hundred calories.
+I lived by the beach and was searching for a new way to enjoy my favorite activity, walking.
+So I figured, what do I have to lose?
+It turns out only my ego and a few hundred calories.

 Although it was very easy to get around on the sandshoes, there was a bit of a learning curve, especially as I have never actually snowshoed!